-- o Domain the full domain name of the origin server - o IP address the IP address of the client making the request - o End time the ending time of the transfer - o Time zone any time zone modifier for the end time - o Method the transfer command itself (e.g., GET, POST, HEAD) - o URL the requested URL - o Version the protocol version, such as HTTP/1.0 - o Response a numeric response code indicating transfer result - o Bytes Sent the number of bytes in the body sent to the client - o Request ID a unique identifier for this transfer - o User agent the user agent, if supplied - o Duration the duration of the transfer in milliseconds o Cached Bytes - the number of body bytes served from the cache o Referrer - the referrer string from the client, if supplied
+- Domain the full domain name of the origin server 0 - IP address the IP address of the client making the request ο - End time the ending time of the transfer О - Time zone any time zone modifier for the end time ο - Method the transfer command itself (e.g., GET, POST, HEAD) 0 - URL the requested URL О - Version the protocol version, such as HTTP/1.0 0 - Response a numeric response code indicating transfer result 0 - o Bytes Sent the number of bytes in the body sent to the client

+- o Request ID a unique identifier for this transfer - o User agent the user agent, if supplied - o Duration the duration of the transfer in milliseconds - o Cached Bytes the number of body bytes served from the cache - o Referrer the referrer string from the client, if supplied

-Of these, only the Domain field is indirect in the downstream CDN--it is set to the CDN-domain used by the upstream CDN rather than the actual origin server.
+Of these, only the Domain field is indirect in the downstream CDN--it is set to the CDN-Domain used by the upstream CDN rather than the actual origin server.
 This field could then used to filter traffic log entries so only those entries matching the upstream CDN are reported to the corresponding operator.
-Further discussion of the Logging interface can be found in [I-D.bertrand-cdni-logging] and [I-D.lefaucheur-cdni-logging-delivery].
+Further discussion of the Logging Interface can be found in [I-D.bertrand-cdni-logging].

 One open question is who does the filtering.
 One option is that the downstream CDN filters its own logs, and passes the relevant records directly to each upstream peer.
-This requires that the downstream CDN knows the set of CDN-domains that belong to each upstream peer.
-If this information is already exchanged between peers as part of the request routing interface, then direct peer-to-peer reporting is straightforward.
-If it is not available, and operators do not wish to advertise the set of CDN-domains they serve to their peers, then the second option is for each CDN to send both its non-local traffic records and the set of CDN-domains it serves to an independent thirdparty (i.e., a CDN Exchange), which subsequently filters, merges, and distributes traffic records on behalf of each participating CDN operator.
+This requires that the downstream CDN knows the set of CDN-Domains that belong to each upstream peer.
+If this information is already exchanged between peers as part of another interface, then direct peer-to-peer reporting is straightforward.
+If it is not available, and operators do not wish to advertise the set of CDN-Domains they serve to their peers, then the second option is for each CDN to send both its non-local traffic records and the set of CDN-Domains it serves to an independent thirdparty (i.e., a CDN Exchange), which subsequently filters, merges, and distributes traffic records on behalf of each participating CDN operator.